NadyaNayme/BetterBuffsBar/readme.md

 - Adrenaline Potion cooldown
 - Necrosis stacks
 - Limitless*
-- SGB Spec cooldown (maybe? needs to be tested)

 \* An attempt is made to track Limitless 84s~ cooldown.
 It can drift and become inaccurate when the server drops ticks/lags.
 Outside of DXPW on very laggy worlds it typically shouldn't be off by more than a second or two.